You may be able to claim Attendance Allowance if have an illness or disability, and need help with personal care or your day-to-day needs.

 It can help if you get a letter from your GP, specialist or Parkinson’s nurse, pointing out what your care needs are.
 The letter may simply state that they have read your diary of your care needs and they agree that your condition creates those needs.

-If you have asked for a mandatory reconsideration and the Department for Work and Pensions doesn’t change its decision, you have another month to lodge an appeal to an independent tribunal.
+If you have asked for a mandatory reconsideration and the Department for Work and Pensions doesn’t change its decision, you have another month to appeal to an independent tribunal.

 There are organisations that can offer help and advice (some for free) with your appeal, such as Citizens Advice, local welfare rights groups or local solicitors.